Best Food for British Shorthair

 British Shorthair Nutritional Profile

-Dietary planning for British Shorthair starts with understanding this breed's Medium to Large (9-18 lbs) physique and calm character.
+Start any diet conversation about a British Shorthair from the physical baseline (Medium to Large (9-18 lbs)) and behavioral baseline (calm); nutrition choices flow from there.
 Over a 12-20 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger cats like British Shorthair need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 British Shorthair's lower activity level means protein at 22-28% of calories is sufficient.
 Avoid over-rich formulas that can cause weight gain in less active cats.
 Omega-3 and omega-6 fatty acids are particularly beneficial for British Shorthair to maintain coat health and joint function.

 Life-Stage Feeding Guide for British Shorthair